DanielC49/seam-rpc/README.md

 #### Create a Seam Space

-A Seam Space is linked to an app in Express to which you define routers to.
-You define one for your API, which can then be separated in to different routers.
+A Seam Space is linked to an Express app and is what you defined routers to.
+You define one Seam Space for your API, which can then be separated in to different routers.
 Each router can be any kind of structure with functions (e.g. an object or a module).
-This example uses files.
+This example uses files as modules.

 ```ts
 import express from "express";